Tag Archives: shady city

 Reginald turned to her.
 She shrugged and gestured for him to carry on.
 Reginald started to close the distance between he and Micky.
 The tapping of his shoes on the marble floor echoed the pulsating of his heart.

-“Word is he was taken by CPD, frat brothers in uniform.
+“Word is he was taken by CPD, frat bros in uniform.
 Where would they take him?”

 Micky whimpered.
 “I don’t know.”